sumitkutty/Anti-Spoof-Face-Recognition/README.md

 ## Method:
-* The method involves looping through the video and preprocessing the frames by converting to RGB, resizing the converted image to the frame's dimensions.
+* The method involves looping through the video and preprocessing the frames by converting to RGB, resizing the RGB image to the frame's dimensions.
 * The faces are detected in the frame and stored in an array.
 * The encodings for the detected faces in the stream is estimated and compared to the encodings from training, and the one with the maximum count is outputted.